Puigdemont unbowed after arrest in Germany

 What else did Puigdemont say?

-He was speaking in an audio message recorded by Diether Dehm, a German MP from the leftist Due Linke party, who had visited him in prison in the northern town of Neumünster.
+He was speaking in an audio message recorded by Diether Dehm, a German MP from the leftist Die Linke party, who had visited him in prison in the northern town of Neumünster.

 "As a message I would like to say that we have to go on, we have to go on the way we are, defending our rights, rights that are recognised by the UN as we have a total right to decide our future," he said.